mitermayer/atlaspack/docs/rust-migration/epics/pipeline-scheduler-plugin-host/ticket-abi-idl.md

 ## Acceptance Criteria

 - ABI/IDL published in repo; version check enforced at runtime.
-- Conformance tests pass in CI; fuzz/roundtrip tests for encoders.
+- Conformance tests pass locally and can be run by integration CI; fuzz/roundtrip tests for encoders.
 - Bridge and plugins fail fast with clear errors on version mismatch.